How Does a Nespresso Machine Work?

 Brewing a Nespresso drink couldn’t be easier.
 Insert the capsule, choose your drink size, and let the machine do the rest.

-But to really understand your Nespresso machine, you need to dig a little deeper.
+But to really understand your Nespresso machine and how it works, you need to dig a little deeper.
 Read along while we explore what’s happening under that sleek exterior.

-Each Nespresso Original machine has a unique design and configuration, but for the most part, they all operate the same way.
+Each Nespresso Original espresso machine has a unique design and configuration, but for the most part, they all work the same way.

-You insert a Nespresso-compatible capsule and close the machine.
+With this line of Nespresso espresso machines, you insert a compatible capsule and close the machine.
 The pod is punctured three times on the top side.
-When you choose your drink size, the machine pumps the correct amount of water from the reservoir to the capsule.
+When you choose your drink size, the coffee machine pumps the correct amount of water from the water tank to the capsule.

 The water line is curled around a heating element, ensuring the water reaches perfect brewing temperature on its journey.

-This heated water is pumped into the capsule under high pressure until the broad, foil-covered side of the capsule bursts, releasing rich, crema-topped espresso.
-A filter inside the capsule ensures that no coffee grounds reach your waiting cup.
+The heated water is pumped into the capsule under high pressure until the broad, foil-covered side of the capsule bursts, releasing rich, crema-topped espresso.
+A filter inside the capsule ensures that no coffee grounds get into your cup of coffee.

-As if brewer weren’t easy enough, clean-up is even simpler.
-When you open any Nespresso machine to insert a new capsule, the machine automatically ejects the used pod into a built-in waste bin.
+As if using these single-serve brewers isn’t easy enough, clean-up is even simpler.
+When you open any Nespresso machine to insert a new capsule, the coffee machine automatically ejects the used pod into a built-in waste bin.

-It might not seem possible, but Nespresso has managed to make their new VertuoLine machines EVEN EASIER to operate.
+It might not seem possible, but Nespresso has managed to make their new VertuoLine Nespresso machines EVEN EASIER to work with.
 How?
 Let me explain.

-With a Vertuo model, you don’t even need to push a button to select your drink size.
+With these Nespresso coffee machines, you don’t even need to push a button to select your drink size.
 Instead, each Vertuo capsule has a barcode.
 When you insert the capsule and close the machine, it reads that barcode, and the brewer automatically optimizes brewing parameters for that particular coffee.

 I don’t mean it just adjusts the volume of water for a certain drink size.
 It also alters brewing temperature, and flow rate, which experts agree should vary depending on the roast (1).